yogeshagr/golang/gopl/gobook.md

 - Due to extra bookkeeping, a program built with race detection needs more time and memory to run, but the overhead is tolerable even for many production jobs.

+### GOMAXPROCS
+- The Go scheduler uses a parameter called GOMAXPROCS to determine how many OS threads may be actively executing Go code simultaneously.
+Its default value is the number of CPUs on the machine, so on a machine with 8 CPUs, the scheduler will schedule Go code on up to 8 OS threads at once.
+(GOMAXPROCS is the n in m:n scheduling.)

+- We can explicitly control this parameter using the `GOMAXPROCS` environment variable or the `runtime.GOMAXPROCS` function.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then return, so that the successful execution path is not indented.